 We have options for helicopter and airplane pilot training programs and the flight environments at Hillsboro deliver real world challenges to prepare you for your career as a pilot.
 From high altitude mountain environments to inclement coastal weather, the Pacific Northwest is an excellent place to train, and with the addition of our Las Vegas campus we have a sunny weather location to support your flight training.

 We offer vocational flight training using the Post-9/11 GI Bill®.
-Also, we contract with multiple collegiate partners to provide the flight training for their aviation degree programs so you can use your Post-9/11 GI Bill® directly through the college.
-To read one of our flight instructor’s first-hand account of using his GI Bill® benefits for flight training, check out this Rotorcraft Pro article.
+Also, we contract with a collegiate partner to provide the airplane flight training for their aviation degree programs so you can use your Post-9/11 GI Bill® directly through the college.

 We are approved under our accredited name, Airman’s Proficiency Center, which is a division of Hillsboro Aero Academy accredited by the Accrediting Commission of Career Schools and Colleges.